total-rehab/docs/docs/media-library.md

 ## Optimisation

+We employ various techniques to optimise media files for mobile.

+### Images

 Images are cropped and compressed in the browser, before being uploaded to [Supabase storage](https://supabase.com/docs/guides/storage).
 This means that you may see various crops of the same original image in the media library.